Minor in Sustainable Energy

 Four courses are required:

-- CAS GE 150 Sustainable Energy: Technology, Resources, Society, and Environment
+- CAS EE 150 Sustainable Energy: Technology, Resources, Society, and Environment

 - ENG EK 225 Introduction to Energy Conversion and Environmental Engineering